History of Wrocław: Origin

 The city of Wrocław originated as a stronghold situated at the intersection of two long-existing trading routes, the Via Regia and the Amber Road.
-The city was founded in the 10th century, possibly by a local duke Wrocisław, who the city might also bear its name after.
+The city was founded in the 10th century, possibly by a local duke Wrocisław, who may also be the city's namesake.
 At the time the city was limited to the district of Ostrów Tumski (the Cathedral Island) and was first mentioned by Thietmar of Merseburg in 1000 as "Wrotizlava".

 Poland

 In 985 Duke Mieszko I of Poland of the Piast dynasty conquered Silesia and Wrocław.
-In 1000 Mieszko's son, Duke and future King Bolesław I of Poland, in the then capital of Poland, Gniezno, established the Bishopric of Wrocław, along with the bishoprics of Kraków and Kołobrzeg and the Archbishopric of Gniezno, as one of the oldest bishoprics of Poland and the first bishopric of Silesia.
+In 1000 Mieszko's son, Duke and future King Bolesław I of Poland, in the then capital of Poland, Gniezno, established the Bishopric of Wrocław (as one of the oldest bishoprics of Poland and the first bishopric of Silesia) along with the bishoprics of Kraków and Kołobrzeg and the Archbishopric of Gniezno.
 It was a suffragan of the Archbishopric of Gniezno, the See independent of the German Archbishopric of Magdeburg, which had tried to lay claim to jurisdiction over the Polish church.
-The city quickly became a commercial centre and expanded rapidly to the neighbouring Wyspa Piaskowa (Sand Island), and then to the left bank of the Odra river.
-Hugo Weczerka writes that around 1000 the town had approximately 1000 inhabitants. and after an uprising in 1037/38 against the church and probably also against the bishop and the representatives of the Polish king, who were expelled.
-In 1038 Bohemia captured the city and owned her until 1054 when Poland regained control.
+The city quickly became a commercial centre and expanded rapidly to the neighbouring Wyspa Piaskowa (Sand Island) and then to the left bank of the Odra river.
+Hugo Weczerka writes that around 1000 the town had approximately 1000 inhabitants.
+An uprising in took place in 1037-1038 against the church and probably also against the bishop and the representatives of the Polish king, who were expelled.
+In 1038 the city fell to Bohemia and in 1054 it was regained by Poland.
+The Gesta principum Polonorum chronicle from the 1110s named Wrocław one of the three political centers of the Polish Kingdom alongside Kraków and Sandomierz.
 In 1138 it became the capital of the Piast-ruled Duchy of Silesia, which slowly detached from Poland.
 By 1139 two more settlements were built.
 One belonged to Governor Piotr Włostowic (a.k.a.
 Piotr Włast Dunin; ca. 1080–1153) and was situated near his residence on the Olbina by the St. Vincent's Benedictine Abbey.
 The other settlement was founded on the left bank of the Oder River, near the present seat of the university.
-It was located on the Via Regia that lead from Leipzig and Legnica) and followed through Opole, and Kraków to Kievan Rus'.
+It was located on the Via Regia that lead from Leipzig and Legnica and followed through Opole, and Kraków to Kievan Rus'.

 Polish, Bohemian, Jewish, Walloon and German communities existed in the city.